 Return on assets (ROA) is a profitability ratio that helps determine how efficiently a company uses its assets.
 It is the ratio of net income after tax to total assets.
 In other words, ROA is an efficiency metric explaining how efficiently and effectively a company is using its assets to generate profits.

 Calculate Return On Assets (ROA) Using Formula

-A different expression of ROA formula can be as follows and that gives better and deeper insight of this ratio.
+A different expression of the ROA formula can be as follows, giving a better and deeper insight into this ratio.

-From this expression, a company can make out what is driving its ROA.
+A company can make out what is driving its ROA from this expression.
 Is it because of higher profit margins or due to higher asset turnover?
-Say, a 20% ROA can be a result of 10% margin * 2 times asset turnover or 5% margin * 4 times asset turnover.
+Say, a 20% ROA can result from a 10% margin * 2 times asset turnover or 5% margin * 4 times asset turnover.